 Addressing the reader is quite easy when titling your blog post.
 In the earlier example, you see that I connected with the person by using, “you.”
 Many experts believe that writing in second or even first person is very effective at engaging the audience.

 It denotes a sense of urgency and piques the interest of the reader.
 It offers familiarity which resonates within visitors on a deeper level.

 3. Numbered Headlines

-Out of the many blogs I’ve helped developed, numbered lists are among the most accessed.
+Out of the many blogs I’ve helped develop, numbered lists are among the most visited.
 However, those with colorful adjectives in the headline are often the most potent.
 An example of this would be the difference between:

 - 9 Ways to Install a Kitchen Sink – and

 - 9 Easy Ways to Install a Kitchen Sink for Less

 Which of these two would grab your attention more?
 Both are delivering the exact same content, but the catchy headline of the second may perform better from the perspective of the audience.

 Answering questions in a headline works very well, according to my experience.
 In fact, at least 3-out-of-10 top posts in any given week are questions on my health website.
 This is in part due to how people use search engines.